-Today, I am excited to review one of such plugin – TranslatePress – that helps you build a multilingual website quickly.
-This is by far the best translation plugin I have experienced.
-It provides a unique combination of machine and human translation to quickly translate your website.
+Today, I am excited to review one such plugin – TranslatePress – that helps you build a multilingual website quickly.
+This is, by far the best translation plugin I have experienced.
+It provides a unique combination of machine and human translation to translate your website quickly.

 Let’s dive into further details to see what it has to offer.

 CozmosLabs develop TranslatePress.
 CozmosLabs homes a team of nine people and rocks a solid portfolio of 7 plugins with 80,000+ active installs.
 TranslatePress is their latest product.
 Launched two months before, it currently enjoys 800+ active installs.

 One can imagine from these figures that TranslatePress is definitely going to stay and not going anywhere anytime soon.
 Apart from that, a team behind plugin means regular updates, fixes, and support.

 TranslatePress allows you to make use of the Google Translation API to automatically translate the strings.
 The strings can be later modified manually for a better translation.

 TranslatePress comes with both free and premium versions.
 The free version allows translation in only in one language.
 While the premium versions come with universal languages translation and SEO support for the multilingual site.